ekzhu/datasketch/README.md

 | LSH           | MinHash          | Radius (Threshold)   |

 datasketch must be used with Python 2.7 or above and NumPy.
+Scipy is optional, but with it the LSH initialization can be much faster.

 ## Install